This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Produces minimal bubbles when poured directly into running water – not a true bubble bath
+• Produces very few bubbles when used as a bubble bath

 Check Latest Price